A Long, Slow Look: Music History Edition

 • Musical eras did not exist in a bubble or start and end as abruptly as timelines make them appear.
 Beethoven is the quintessential example of this, having bridged the Classical and Romantic periods.

 • We know what something is by what it’s not.
+Contrast sharpens perception.
 Teaching musical eras independently of each other doesn’t make sense to me; there’s too little room for comparison and contrast.

 Start with Art